dimasqramadhani/dokumentasi-latihan-javascript/javascript-template-literal/README.md

 - The `renderCourses()` function uses the `map()` function to create an ordered list of courses.
 - The `document.body.innerHTML` is updated with the generated student information and course list.

-## **How to Run**
+## **How to Run?**
-Simply copy and paste the code into an HTML file within a `<script>` tag or link it as an external JavaScript file.
+1. Simply copy and paste the code into an HTML file within a `<script>` tag or link it as an external JavaScript file.

-Comment `ctrl + /` one of the practice code in JavaScript file if you want to showing each practice in browser.
+2. Comment `ctrl + /` one of the practice code in JavaScript file if you want to showing each practice in browser.

-I already signed it each practice with comment so you can see easily know part of the code, then open the HTML file in a web browser.
+3. I already signed it each practice with comment so you can see easily know part of the code, then open the HTML file in a web browser.

 ## **Author**
 Dimasqi Ramadhani